MarkD833/RCBUS-68xxx/boards/README.md

 The processor board also includes a counter to generate a DTACK for the RCBus MREQ and IORQ addresses.
 The DTACK delay can currently be set to 1, 2, 3 or 4 system clocks.

+Only RCBus MREQ and IORQ accesses generate a DTACK.
+All other boards must supply their own DTACK signal otherwise a bus error will be raised.

 ### RCBus Signals
 The RCBus specification (v1.0) doesn't specifically mention the 68000 in the backplane signal assignments table so there's a bit of wiggle room on the pins used.